-Virtual Cam (or Virtual Webcam or Virtual Camera) allows you to send the output of Ecamm Live into another Mac app such as Zoom or Skype.
+Virtual Cam (or Virtual Webcam or Virtual Camera) allows you to send the output of Ecamm Live into many other Mac apps.
+(See compatibility information below.)
 This will let you use all of the features of Ecamm Live (such as Green Screen, digital zoom, Screen Sharing, and overlays) in other apps that don't otherwise have those features.

 Virtual Webcam will work even when you are not using Ecamm Live to broadcast or record.

 This feature requires an Ecamm Live Pro subscription.